odkr/lpassh-add/README.md

 It also *aims* to be compatible with
 [System V Release 4.2](https://www.in-ulm.de/~mascheck/bourne/).

-It should run on any modern-ish Unix system (e.g., FreeBSD, GNU/Linux, NetBSD, OpenBSD, and macOS).
+It should run on any modern-ish Unix system (e.g., FreeBSD, GNU/Linux, macOS, NetBSD, or OpenBSD).
 However, on some systems (e.g., Solaris) you may need to change the shebang line, so that it points to a POSIX-compliant bourne shell (`make install` should do that for you, however).

 ### Tested shells

 **lpassh-add** should work with *any* POSIX-compliant bourne shell.
-However, I ran tests and did some research on the following shells.
+However, I ran tests and did some research on the following.
 Tests were run on macOS v10.14.6 only.

-#### Passing shells
+#### Passing

 * **bash** v3.2.57(1), v5.0.11(1), 5.0.17(1)
 * **dash** v0.5.10.2